TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/WhichClasses/Index.rst

    t3lib\_extMgm::extPath($\_EXTKEY,
    'xclasses/class.tx\_examples\_scdbnew.php');`

-There is no “table of extendable classes” in this document because 1) all classes are extendable and 2) the number of classes will grow as TYPO3 is further developed and extensions are made and 3) finally you cannot extend a class unless you know it exists and have analyzed some
+There is no "table of extendable classes" in this document because 1) all classes are extendable and 2) the number of classes will grow as TYPO3 is further developed and extensions are made and 3) finally you cannot extend a class unless you know it exists and have analyzed some